joarfish/threespector/README.md

 This project is in a very early stage!
 Currently, you can use this extension to get a very coarse overview of your scene, as well as edit the shaders of `ShaderMaterial`s and `RawShaderMaterial`s on the fly.

-## What's possible to do with threespector?
+## What's possible with threespector?

+Note: Objects added or removed at runtime after you've opened the developer tools panel will be tracked and displayed by the extension.
+However, animations, updates to position, rotation or scale are **not** reflected in the extension's scene view.

 ### Complex Scene